Jinn42/AWS_Jumpbox_Setting/README.md

 # Jumpbox
+## Objective:
+Set up a Jumpbox (EC2 instance) into public subnet to access a private EC2 instance located in a private subnet which has no direct access to Internet.
+## Architecture

 ## 1:Set the whole structure
 Step 1: Create a new VPC

 Step 2: Set subnet(public subnet & private subnet)